Tour type: Shoestring

 Group size: Min: 2 | Max: 45

-Accommodation: 4-star hotels and Kibbutz Hotel
+Accommodation: 3 to 4-star hotels and Kibbutz Hotel

 Transport: A/C car/minibus/coach